Tailszefox/twitch_videochat/README.md

 **Prerequisites**

 You will need the following in order to run the script:
-- Python 3.X.
-The script has been tested with Python 3.4 and 3.5.
+- Python 3.7 or later.
+- [Twitch Chat Downloader](https://github.com/PetterKraabol/Twitch-Chat-Downloader).
+Follow its installation instructions carefully, notably the need to create a Twitch client ID.
-- [youtube-dl](https://github.com/rg3/youtube-dl/) and [rechat-dl](https://github.com/KunaiFire/rechat-dl) are provided as submodules.
-If you've cloned the repository, you may need to issue the command `git submodule update --init --recursive` in order to actually download them.
+- [youtube-dl](https://github.com/rg3/youtube-dl/), which is provided as a submodule.
+If you've cloned the repository, you may need to issue the command `git submodule update --init --recursive` in order to actually download it.
 - The following Python modules:
     - Pillow
     - tqdm